cyphertjohn/bounded_arith/README.md

 `dune build`

 ## Usage
 For now I've been using utop to interact with the library.
-To do this run:

-`dune utop lib`

-which launches utop with the library defined in the lib directory.

-To launch utop with additional libraries, for example str, run

-`dune utop lib -- -require str`

-Then inside utop files can be loaded with

-`#use "examples/elastic.ml"`

-for example
+Running `dune build` will create a custom utop with the library already loaded on startup.
+To interact with the library run `./mytoplevel.exe` after building.